 I believe it's important for us as writers to find successful authors to model, for inspiration on the journey but also to learn from.

 Chuck Wendig is one of the authors I respect and aspire to model.
 He is an incredibly hard-working writer with prolific creative output, and some incredible writing.
 I love his latest novels, Blackbirds and Mockingbird and his blog, TerribleMinds.com is a must-read (although it does have a language warning on it and the profane humor is not for everyone).
-Chuck is also an award-winning screen-writer and game designer, as well as having non-fiction books available on writing.
+Chuck is also an award-winning screenwriter and game designer, as well as having non-fiction books available on writing.

-Today's podcast is clean (despite Chuck's reputation!), and you can watch the video interview on YouTube here.
+Today's podcast is clean (despite Chuck's reputation!).

 - How Chuck got started with writing 18 years ago (when he was 18) with his first published short story.
 He wrote 5-6 horrible novels including the first iteration of Blackbirds.
 He worked in the gaming industry and then moved into screenwriting, winning a contest and learning how to adapt Blackbirds to the screen in order to fix it and then turn it into a proper novel.